Ciara Renée: Career

 In 2016, Renée played Susan in the Off-Broadway revival of Jonathan Larson's autobiographical musical Tick, Tick...
 Boom!.
 The production ran from October 20 to December 18.
+On November 22, Lilli Cooper replaced her in the role.

 In the summer of 2017, she played Mary Magdalene in the Andrew Lloyd Webber musical Jesus Christ Superstar at The Muny in St. Louis, Missouri.

-It was announced on January 15, 2020 that Renee will return to Broadway to play Elsa in Frozen beginning February 18.
+It was announced on January 15, 2020 that Renée would be returning to Broadway to play Elsa in Frozen beginning February 18.
 However, due to the COVID-19 pandemic, all Broadway theatres were closed in March 2020.
-Disney later announced Frozen will not reopen after the lockdown is lifted.
+Disney later announced that Frozen would not reopen after the lockdown.

-Renee replaced country singer Jennifer Nettles as Jenna in the Broadway musical Waitress on November 25, 2021.
+Renée replaced country singer Jennifer Nettles as Jenna in the Broadway musical Waitress on November 25, 2021 and performed opposite Joshua Henry as Dr. Pomatter.

-Personal life

-Ciara's mother's heritage comes from a mix of European cultures.
-Her father's heritage comes from African, Middle Eastern, Native American, and European cultures.
+On August 25, 2025 it was revealed that Renée had filed a lawsuit against the producers of the musical Wanted after she was informed that she was to be re-cast prior to the show transferring to Broadway.
+Renée had played the co-lead role of Mary Clarke during a run at the Paper Mill Playhouse in New Jersey when the show was titled Gun and Powder, with the suit alleging that Renée's contract for that initial run guaranteed her "the right to continue [in the role] in a production of the Play mounted by the producers] in New York or London upon completion of good faith negotiations".